cambridge-collection/cudl-viewer-ui/README.md

 ## Webpack usage

-There are two config files:

-* `./webpack.config.babel.js` — The production config and the default config if you don't specify which to use.
-* `./webpack.config.dev.babel.js` — The development config.
-Intended for use
-  with the devserver.

-> *You can use bin/show-config to show the resolved config for the dev or
-> production configs.
-Alternatively, run a `babel-node` repl and `require()` the
-> appropriate file to inspect the output.

-Specify them on the command line using the `--config` argument to `webpack` or `webpack-dev-server`.

-> *Note that the value you specify is a `require()` path, so unless your value
-> starts with `./` or `/` it'll be resolved via `node_modules`*.

 Running `$ webpack` by itself builds everything to the `./built/` directory.
 The only reason to do this is to inspect the build output by hand, or check that the build is actually working without using Maven.